TajaKuzman/GINCO-Genre-Annotation-Guidelines/_genre_pages/Decision_Tree.md

 Go back to the [Decision Tree](#decision-tree) or to the Table of Contents of [Categories Explained](#categories-explained).

 ### Correspondence
-A text addressed to a person or organization with a form, similar to a letter, i.e. including a greeting, a complimentary close etc.
+A text, addressed to a person or organization with a form, similar to a letter, i.e. including a greeting, a complimentary close etc.

 Common features:
 * written in 1st person
 * addresses the reader (2nd person)
-* common words/expressions, including the greeting, complimentary close (Dear ..., Best Regards, Kind Regards ...)
+* common words/expressions, including the greeting, complimentary close (Slovene: Spoštovani, Dragi, Lep pozdrav etc.; English: Dear X, Best Regards, Kind Regards etc.)

+Examples: a love letter, a letter to the expert, asking for help, etc.

 ❕ This category includes texts from "Questions from our readers" sections, i.e. texts where the author writes to a doctor or another expert to help him/her regarding a specific concern, and the expert publishes the question and the answer.
+See an example on the link below.
 In contrast to the [Interview](#interview), these texts consists only of one question (the reader's question) and one answer (the expert's answer), not multiple questions and answers.

+❕ If the text is written in a form of a letter and it addresses the reader, it is annotated as Correspondence, even if it seems that the author is not expecting an answer from the receipent (e.g., a letter to the president).

 Go to [examples](Correspondence-examples).